-If you are feeling isolated, unwanted, rejected or unworthy simply because you are being bullied, it’s time to recognise that you in fact belong to a somewhat unwilling but rather vast majority.
+If you are feeling isolated or rejected as a result of bullying, recognise that you in fact belong to a somewhat unwilling but rather vast majority.

-There is no aloneness in the bullying and victimisation story, members of this non-exclusive club have some truly great company.
+There is no aloneness in the bullying and victimisation story, members of this non-exclusive club have some truly great and inspiring company.

 Mastering yourself is true power